yuriphestos/gradphestos-epp/README.md

 © 2026 yuriphestos
 ###
 > [!CAUTION]
-> This person can make mistakes!
+> This human can make mistakes!
 Some parts may be incomplete.
 Please re-check everything by yourself.

 ---